abdul-bit/Analysis-of-Traffic-violations-in-Maryland-County/README.md

 ## About
-The details about the research and inferences are on the Paper.
+The details about the research and inferences are in the Paper attached to the code.
 ## References

  -  **Ze-Hao Jiang, Xiao-Guang Yang, Tuo Sun,Tao Wang, Zheng Yang**